Yellen rules out bailout for Silicon Valley Bank: "We're not going to do that again"

 The collapse of the 40-year-old bank, which catered to the tech industry, is the largest of a financial institution since the failure of Washington Mutual in 2008.

-President Biden spoke with California Gov. Gavin Newsom about Silicon Valley Bank on Saturday, and the FDIC spoke with members of the California congressional delegation late Saturday night.
+President Biden spoke with California Gov. Gavin Newsom about Silicon Valley Bank and the federal response on Saturday, and the FDIC spoke with members of the California congressional delegation late Saturday night.

 Yellen said that in the wake of Silicon Valley Bank's failure, Treasury officials have been hearing from depositors, many of which are small businesses, and she has been working with bank regulators to "design appropriate policies" to address the situation, though she declined to provide further details.
 The FDIC, she said, is likely considering a "range of available options" to stabilize the situation, which could include an acquisition by a foreign bank.